Emma Coburn: 2013

 Following the completion of her collegiate career, Coburn announced that she was becoming a professional runner and, in June 2013, signed a contract with New Balance.
-Through a statement provided by the company, Coburn said, “I am thrilled to join Team New Balance as I start my professional career.
-New Balance has a long-standing history as an excellent running company and I am honored to become a part of it.
-I look forward to a bright future and partnership with Team New Balance."
-Right after signing with New Balance, Coburn announced that she had a sacral stress fracture that would cause her miss the 2013 World Championships in Moscow and require her to sit out the 2013 professional track season.
+Shortly after, she announced that she had a sacral stress fracture that would cause her miss the 2013 Moscow World Championships and require her to sit out the 2013 professional track season.
 The injury occurred during her final collegiate race.

 2014

 In 2014, Coburn improved her 3000-meters steeplechase best four times.
-On May 18, at the Shanghai Diamond League meeting, she ran 9:19.81, earning her first Diamond League victory, before improving to 9:17.84 for third at Eugene in the Prefontaine Classic which was held on May 31.
+On May 18, at the Shanghai Diamond League meeting, she ran 9:19.81, earning her first Diamond League victory, before improving to 9:17.84 for third at the Prefontaine Classic in Eugene which was held on May 31.
 Four weeks later, Coburn ran 9:19.72 to win her third US title in Sacramento.
-On July 5, at the Paris Diamond League meeting, she ran a 9:14.12 for a second-place finish.
+On July 5, at the Paris Diamond League, she ran a 9:14.12 for a second-place finish.
 This moved her to second on the US all-time list behind Jenny Simpson.
-One week later, on July 12 at the Diamond League meet in Glasgow, Scotland, she broke Simpson's American record of 9:12.51 by running 9:11.42 and finishing second in the race to Ethiopian Hiwot Ayalew.
+One week later, on July 12 at the Glasgow Diamond League in Scotland, she broke Simpson's American record of 9:12.51 by running 9:11.42 and finishing second in the race to Ethiopian Hiwot Ayalew.
 After that she ran two Diamond Discipline events finishing fifth in Stockholm in 9:20.31 and fifth in Zurich in 9:23.89.
-On September 14, Coburn topped off her most successful steeplechase season to-date winning the IAAF Track and Field 12th Continental Cup in Marrakesh, Morocco where she finished ahead of the world's number one steeplechase runner in 2014, Hiwot Ayalew.
+On September 14, Coburn topped off her most successful steeplechase season to-date winning the IAAF Continental Cup in Marrakesh, Morocco where she finished ahead of Ayalew, the world's number one steeplechase runner in 2014.
 Bahrain's Ruth Jebet finished third.

 2015

 In 2015, Coburn's indoor mile ranked 28th in the world.
 Coburn ran an Olympic qualifying time (1500m) of 4:05.1 in Eugene, Oregon, at the Prefontaine meet in May.
-She won the steeplechase at the 2015 USA Outdoor Track and Field Championships to qualify for the 2015 World Championships in Athletics, where she placed fifth.
+She won the steeplechase at the USATF Championships to qualify for the 2015 World Championships in Athletics, where she placed fifth.